**UPDATED JANUARY 2019**

 3. Inner Ear:

 This part of the ear sits between the middle ear and brain.
 It holds are an area called the labyrinth which helps us maintain our balance.
 One special part of the labyrinth is called the cochlea, a snail-shaped structure the changes sounds waves from the middle ear to electrical waves that go to the brain.
-Infections in this area often lead to severe dizziness and possible permanent hearing loss.
+Infections in this area often lead to severe dizziness and potentially permanent hearing loss.

 Infections in this area often lead to severe dizziness and possible permanent hearing loss.
 The scientific name for infections in this area is called labyrinthitis.